a502151508/ood-grading/README.md

 To load student information from a csv file:
 ```
-Click "Load Student from CSV" button, select the csv file that is going to be loaded, and click "Open:" button.
+Click "Load Student from CSV" button, select the csv file that is going to be loaded, and click

+"Open" button.
 ```

 To view grades of a student: